-"It's always a collaborative effort with shooters.
-It's a symbiotic relationship because you have to work together to get a shooter open," Heat coach Erik Spoelstra said after the win, notes ESPN.
+According to ESPN, Heat coach Erik Spoelstra said, “It’s always a collaborative effort with shooters.
+It’s a symbiotic relationship because you have to work together to get a shooter open.”

-The next question is can the Heat keep the momentum going?
-The team plays the Cleveland Cavaliers on the road Tuesday.
+Can the Heat keep the momentum going as they face the Cleveland Cavaliers on the road Tuesday?